Tyrannosaurus Rex has appeared in many television series over the years ranging from classic science fiction series to award winning documentaries.

 In the novel Made of Steel a Tyrannosaurus serves as the main hero when the Tenth Doctor uses it to destroy the evil Cybermen.
 This can be seen as a payback I suppose considering that in the Doctor Who universe it was the Cybermen who wiped out the Dinosaurs.
 The Cybermen didn’t actually mean to wipe out the Dinosaurs.
 They sent a huge freighter into the earth to wipe humanity out, but it went backwards in time by accident and instead brought about the Dinosaurs extinction.
 This is revealed in the story Earthshock.

-So with this in mind why wouldn’t some aliens evolve into Dinosaurs on other planets too.
-I mean the Dinosaur form is clearly very successful.
+So with this in mind why wouldn’t some aliens evolve into Dinosaurs on other planets too?
+The Dinosaur form is clearly very successful.
 They ruled the earth for 150 million years.
-Really if you want to be able to kill lots and lots of things what better form to take than a T-Rex?
+If you want to be able to kill lots and lots of things what better form to take than a T-Rex?

 Here is the theory.
 Mediocrity Principle